Kiwix

 Kiwix is a free and open-source offline web browser created by Emmanuel Engelhart and Renaud Gaudin in 2007.
-It was first launched to allow offline access to Wikipedia, but has since expanded to include other projects from the Wikimedia Foundation, public domain texts from Project Gutenberg, many of the Stack Exchange sites, and many other resources.
-Available in more than 100 languages, Kiwix has been included in several high-profile projects, from smuggling operations in North Korea and encyclopedic access in Cuba to Google Impact Challenge's recipient Bibliothèques Sans Frontières.
+It was first launched to enable offline access to Wikipedia, but has since expanded to include other projects from the Wikimedia Foundation, public domain texts from Project Gutenberg, many of the Stack Exchange sites, and many other resources.
+Available in more than 100 languages, Kiwix has been included in several high-profile projects, from smuggling operations in North Korea to Google Impact Challenge's recipient Bibliothèques Sans Frontières.

 History

 Founder Emmanuel Engelhart sees Wikipedia as a common good, saying "The contents of Wikipedia should be available for everyone!
 Even without Internet access.
 This is why I have launched the Kiwix project."

 After becoming a Wikipedia editor in 2004, Engelhart became interested in developing offline versions of Wikipedia.
 A project to make a Wikipedia CD, initiated in 2003, was a trigger for the project.

 In 2012, Kiwix received a grant from Wikimedia France to build a kiwix-plug, which was deployed to universities in eleven countries known as the Afripedia Project.
-In February 2013 Kiwix won SourceForge's Project of the Month award and an Open Source Award in 2015.
+In February 2013 Kiwix won SourceForge's Project of the Month award and an open-source award in 2015.

 Description

 The software is designed as an offline reader for a web content.
 It can be used on computers without an internet connection, computers with a slow or expensive connection, or to avoid censorship.
 It can also be used while travelling (e.g. on a plane or train).
+It also exists as browser extensions (see below).
+Of course, the content being archived offline means it is no longer editable, if it was previously.

-Users first download Kiwix, then download content for offline viewing with Kiwix.
+Users first download Kiwix (or a browser extension), then download content for offline viewing with Kiwix.
 Compression saves disk space and bandwidth.
-All of English-language Wikipedia, with pictures, fits on a large USB stick or external media (87 GB as of December 2021, or 47 GB with no pictures).
+All of English-language Wikipedia, with pictures, fits on a large USB stick or external media.

-All content files are compressed in ZIM format, which makes them smaller, but leaves them easy to index, search, and selectively decompress.
+All content files are indexed and compressed in ZIM format, which makes them smaller, but leaves them easy to search and selectively decompress.

-The ZIM files are then opened with Kiwix, which looks and behaves like a web browser.
+The ZIM files are then opened with Kiwix, which looks and behaves like a web browser, or with a suitably enabled conventional browser.
 Kiwix offers full text search, tabbed navigation, and the option to export articles to PDF and HTML.

-There is an HTTP server version called kiwix-serve; this allows a computer to host Kiwix content, and make it available to other computers on a network.
+There is an HTTP server version called kiwix-serve; this enables a computer to host Kiwix content, and make it available to other computers on a network.
 The other computers see an ordinary website.

 Kiwix-hotspot is an HTTP server version for plug computers, which is often used to provide a Wi-Fi server.
+This is suitable for use cases where no technical skill is available; it is a "plug-and-play" solution.